 invites Member States and Sector Members

+1 to actively participate in the ITU radio-communications seminars and share the best practices;

+2 to promote the development of training programmes to enhance its operators awareness of spectrum coordination and notification;

-to participate in the activities related to the implementation of this resolution.
+3 to consider participating in the cooperation agreements on the use of satellite monitoring system.

 Reasons: to strengthen the role of ITU with regard to transparency and confidence-building measures in outer space activities and to assist Member States particularly those from developing countries to follow the coordination and notification provisions of the Radio Regulations.